yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

    </div>

-To allow Pick-it to respond to robot requests, Pick-it needs to be in **robot mode**.
-To enable robot mode, click on the following button on the Pick-it web interface:
+To allow Pickit to respond to robot requests, Pickit needs to be in **robot mode**.
+To enable robot mode, click on the following button on the Pickit web interface:

 |image8|